 This is a fairly impressive feature on the face of it, but, and it’s a fairly big but, you have to turn it on manually to make coffee via the app.
 Hmm.

-Theoretically, you could use a smart plug or smart switch as I explained earlier, to turn it on remotely and then work with the smartphone app to make coffee, nevertheless it seems a bit of an error to me that they’d make a “smart coffee machine” which is smart enough to make coffee from the app but only after you’ve walked up to it to turn it on.
+Theoretically, you could use a smart plug or smart switch as I mentioned earlier, to turn it on remotely and then use the smartphone app to make coffee, but it seems a bit of an error to me that they’d make a “smart coffee machine” which is smart enough to make coffee from the app but only after you’ve walked up to it to turn it on.

-The manufacturer have probably figured that this doesn’t actually question because you can’t work with an app to put the cup on the drip tray, put milk in the carafe and so on, but in that case what’s the point of being able to make coffee from the app?
+The manufacturer have probably figured that this doesn’t really matter because you can’t use an app to put the cup on the drip tray, put milk in the carafe and so on, but in that case what’s the point of being able to make coffee from the app?

 The machine will turn itself off after 15 minutes, so it’s not like you only have to turn it on once and then at any time you can make a coffee from your phone as long as there’s a cup and the milk carafe is in place.